Skip to Content

 Frozen Mice May Contain Bacteria

-3. Store frozen mice in a separate freezer from human food
+3. Store frozen mice separately from human food using storage best practices

 Frequently Asked Questions (FAQs)